In a Nutshell

-If you’d like to improve your credit score through Self, the first step is to open a Credit Builder Account, offered by one of its banking partners, via its simple online application.
-These accounts effectively function as installment-based loans, which you can repay over 12 to 24-month terms.
+If you’d like to build your credit through Self, the first step is to open a Credit Builder Account, offered by one of its banking partners*, via its simple online application.
+These accounts effectively function as installment-based loans, which you can repay over 12 to 24-month terms**.

 Unlike conventional lenders, Self doesn’t pay the loan amount into your bank account.
 Instead, the money is held in a Certificate of Deposit (CD), which is insured by the government’s FDIC scheme.
 A month after you’ve been accepted to receive the funds, you’ll start to make repayments on your loan.
 Then, once you have cleared your debt, the funds in your CD will be unlocked and you’ll have access to the money you’ve paid in, minus the relevant fees and interest payments.

 Every time you make a repayment, Self will report this information to the 3 main credit reference bureaus (Experian, Equifax, and TransUnion).
-Demonstrating you can make these regular repayments should increase your credit score and enable you to secure credit at more attractive rates in the future.
+Demonstrating you can make these regular repayments should build your credit and may enable you to secure credit at more attractive rates in the future.

 For more information about Self’s accounts, you can watch this short video on its YouTube channel.

 For some potential borrowers, the biggest challenge in using Self may be understanding its business model, as the company occupies a unique position within the credit building market.

 Once you understand how Self operates, however, its website and application process are extremely straightforward.
 In fact, the company claims that most customers are able to sign up in under 5 minutes.

 When we trialed Self, we were able to quickly and easily find all the information we needed on the website or in its detailed selection of FAQs.

 When you open a Credit Builder Account, you can set up a repayment plan to suit your budget.
 Here are some examples of the payment terms available:

 Money-back at end loan term